Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *iii) The Guidance booth is restricted to Regulations Department personnel, if none are using it, other departmental personnel and Corporation Personnel ranking Classification - A and above may take their place.
 Unmentioned Corporation Personnel are not allowed inside unless taking shelter from an active hostile threat.*

-*iv) The Executive Sectors for both Regulations and Innovation Personnel are restricted to Departmental Members only.
+*iv) The Executive Sectors for both Regulations and Innovation Personnel are restricted to Departmental Members and Corporation Personnel ranking Classification - A within said sector’s department.
 However, locations within the sector such as Offices, Meeting rooms, Interrogation room, Medical Wing and Court room require authorization from respective Departmental Members to enter.*

 *v) The Refinery is restricted to members of the Engineering Department and Security Corps.
 Personnel from the Engineering Department may grant temporary authorization.*